Cecil Plains Airfield: Operation

 A No. 102 Squadron, RAAF, B24 Liberator bomber on the tarmac at RAAF Station Cecil Plains.

 At the time, Cecil Plains Airfield was intended for usage by the United States Army Air Forces' heavy bombers as an all-weather airfield to launch bombing missions if the Japanese were to launch an invasion near Brisbane.
 However, as the Japanese never invaded Queensland, there was no need for US usage.
 Cecil Plains Airfield was left unoccupied until late 1944.
 In July 1943, the airfield was listed as one of 7 unoccupied airfields in Queensland, with buildings and services for 450 personnel.
-By 5 December, 1944, some dispersal shelters had partially collapsed, and two 12,000 gallon fuel tanks were installed underground.
+By 5 December 1944, some dispersal shelters had partially collapsed, and two 12,000 gallon fuel tanks were installed underground.

 By March 1945, the hardstands were overgrown, and the taxiways remained in good condition despite limited use.
 Soon after the No. 12 Squadron RAAF had departed in May 1945, the No. 102 Squadron RAAF was organized at the airfield, and the squadron's B-24s, Avro Anson and Tiger moth arrived by July.
 The Mobile Cinema Unit No. 6 (Q), operated by the State Welfare Institute, Australian Comforts Fund was stationed at Cecil Plains Airfield.
 It had a mobile open-air screen for personnel of the No. 62 Squadron RAAF, providing entertainment and morale support.
-By the end of World War II, the unit never saw active duty, although 9 of its aircraft flew over Brisbane on 16 August, 1945, to celebrate the end of the war.
+By the end of World War II, the unit never saw active duty, although 9 of its aircraft flew over Brisbane on 16 August 1945, to celebrate the end of the war.
 At the time, both runways were reported to be in good condition.

 Post-war

-On 31 December, 1946, the RAAF transferred control of Cecil Plains Airfield to the Department of Civil Aviation on a permissive occupancy basis, allowing the DCA to maintain the airfield.
-On 1 May, 1948, the DCA determined that it no longer required the airfield and returned control to the Department of Air.
-On 6 May, 1948, the Commonwealth Disposals Commission declares all RAAF assets at Cecil Plains Airfield surplus, with sale for removal to be processed.
-Subsequently, the former mess building was sold via the commission, allowing it not be included in grazing property.
-On 9 June, 1948, Cecil Plains Airfield was retained for strategic necessity, but was unmaintained and could be leased.
+On 31 December 1946, the RAAF transferred control of Cecil Plains Airfield to the Department of Civil Aviation on a permissive occupancy basis, allowing the DCA to maintain the airfield.
+On 1 May 1948, the DCA determined that it no longer required the airfield and returned control to the Department of Air.
+On 6 May 1948, the Commonwealth Disposals Commission declares all RAAF assets at Cecil Plains Airfield surplus, with sale for removal to be processed.
+Subsequently, the former mess building was sold via the commission, allowing it not to be included in grazing property.
+On 9 June 1948, Cecil Plains Airfield was retained for strategic necessity, but was unmaintained and could be leased.
 In case of reactivation, the airfield's already-existing gravel infrastructure could be utilized for resurfacing.

 No. 102 Squadron, RAAF, Liberator B24 bomber undergoing a 200 flying hours inspection at RAAF Station Cecil Plains.